rogorido/sistercities/sistercities.md

 If you press return now, you will be surprised: you will get an empty plot!
 Axes and plot area are there, but the data are not represented.
 This is however the expected behaviour.
 We have to tell ggplot2 which type of plot we want to create.
 That means: we need to add a layer to our plot.
 Adding different layers is the way to construct plots with ggplot2.

 In ggplot2 there are different types of layers.
-One crucial type of them is the so-called  `geom()` (from *geometries*) layer which tells ggplot2 which type of graph we actually want to produce.
 As we will see, there are plenty of different layers (and many more in packages which extend ggplot2 functionality).
+One crucial type is the so-called  `geom()` (from *geometries*) layer which tells ggplot2 which type of graph we actually want to produce.
 In our case since we want to create a scatterplot, we need the `geom_bar()` layer.
 Adding layers is a simple operation which is achieving by using the command `+`:

 ```{r}
 ggplot(eudata, aes(x = typecountry)) + geom_bar()
 ```
 ![plot10](images/plot10.png)

 Now we have our first plot with ggplot2.
-As you can see, ggplot2 has taken some decisions on its own: background color, fontsize of the labels, etc. I think you would like to improve the quality and appearance of the plot, since some aspects are not very convincing: the labels of the axes, the plot's background, and so on.
-Every single plot's aspect can be manipulated.
+As you can see, ggplot2 has taken some decisions on its own: background color, fontsize of the labels, etc. I think you would like to improve the quality and appearance of the plot and later on in this tutorial we will see how to do it.

-There are three different elements which are worth looking at:

-1. every ggplot2 function (eg. `geom_point()`) can take arguments to modify concrete  aspects,
-2. `scales` control the way variables are mapped from the data to the plot.
-This affects axes, legends, etc.
-3. `themes` refer to the 'static' elements of the plot: the background's elements (color, lines, etc.), the fontsize, etc.

 However, this plot does not convey the information we wanted, since it represents raw count data and not percentages.
-There are several ways for doing this.
+There are several ways to achieve it.
 One of them is transforming the data.
-Using the following code we create a new dataframe which aggregates the data per type of country and adds a new column named `perc` with the percentage values (I do not want to explain this code since this is not a tutorial about `dplyr`):
+Using the following code we create a new dataframe which aggregates the data per type of country and adds a new column named `perc` with the percentage values (again: see the [tutorial](https://programminghistorian.org/lessons/data_wrangling_and_management_in_R) about `dplyr` for details):

 ```{r}
 eudata.perc <- eudata %>%